-The BitNami Application Library for VMware is a collection of popular open source applications that are prepackaged as application blueprints and ready to use with VMware vFabric™ Application Director.
+The Bitnami Application Library for VMware is a collection of popular open source applications that are prepackaged as application blueprints and ready to use with VMware vFabric™ Application Director.
 The library includes wikis, content and document management systems, portals, development tools, customer relationship management (CRM) systems and many other types of applications.
-You can learn more about them at http://bitnami.com/vmware
+You can learn more about them at https://bitnami.com/vmware

 CentOS 5.6: Both local and remote MySQL deployments

 concrete5 CMS is a content management system that allows you to deploy web applications, websites, stores and forums and easily manage their content and site structure. concrete5 powers hundreds of thousands of sites and has been designed with the needs of developers, designers and site owners in mind.
 For example, it offers a flexible framework written in Object Oriented PHP 5, which follows a very extensible Model View Controller approach.

 You can learn more about concrete5 CMS at (http://concrete5.org/)

 The following sections will explain how to launch and manage concrete5 CMS with VMware vFabric™ Application Director.